jundalisay/superblist/content/en/research/sarkar/idea/chapter-08.md

 Hence the flow changes and the force of expression gradually becomes less and less.
 There is also a never-ending clash amongst the belligerent forces of Prakrti, due to which internal friction increases.

-Thus, due to gradual merger of Prakrti and growing internal friction (known as guńakśobha in Tantra) within Prakrti, the flow ceases to be in a straight line.
+Thus, due to gradual merger of Prakrti and growing internal friction (known as guńakśobha in Tantra) within Prakrti, **the flow ceases to be in a straight line**.
 It takes up a curvature and attains a wavelength.

 The first curvature formed is called kalá (kriyá shakti).
 Prakrti is active from kámabiija to the kalá and is called Bhaeravii in the náda stage, and Puruśa is termed Bhaerava.

 The conquest of the mutative over the sentient and the gradual movement towards domination (second occasion) by the static force results in curvatures following the preceding curvature.

 ## Stage 5: Sadrsha parinama -- Creation